caseyli/listy/README.md

 Listy is a Gem that contains a bunch of view helpers for use in Ruby on Rails to easily create different types of lists.

+## Requirements

+Listy is only compatible with Rails 3.1 and above.
+It leverages both the Asset Pipeline and the JQuery library.

 ## Installation

 Add this line to your application's Gemfile: